Mạng xã hội video ngắn: Quan hệ cận xã hội và vai trò trung gian của tương tác với nội dung được tài trợ đến ý định mua của thế hệ Z

 Abstract

-Short-form video social media such as TikTok, Reels, and Shorts are at the forefront of the digital media trend, compelling marketing managers to swiftly adapt strategies for engaging Generation Z audiences.
-With their high level of interactivity, influencers appear to exert a more pronounced impact on consumer psychology and behavior through these platforms.
+Short-form video social media such as TikTok, Reels, and Shorts have been shown in numerous reports to be at the forefront of the digital media trend; marketing managers should pay attention to swiftly adapt strategies for engaging Generation Z audiences.
+This study aims to examine the influence of parasocial relationships and engagement with sponsored content on Generation Z’s purchase intention in Ho Chi Minh City within the context of short-form video social media, while clarifying the mediating roles of engagement and attitudes toward sponsored content.
 This study employs the Parasocial Relationship (PSR) theoretical framework to examine the influence of influencers on purchase intention (PI) while incorporating the Consumer Online Brand Related Activities (COBRAs) framework to explore consumer behaviors toward brand-related messages delivered by influencers.
-Based on data from N = 171 observations analyzed using Partial Least Squares Structural Equation Modeling (PLS-SEM), the findings reveal the positive effects of PSR, Consumer Engagement with Branded Content (CEBC), and Attitudes toward Sponsored Content (ATT) on the Purchase Intentions (PI) of Generation Z when exposed to short-form video social media marketing.
+Based on these insights, the study seeks to derive managerial implications for the effective use of influencers in marketing communication strategies.
+The study employs a mixed-methods research approach, based on data from N = 171 observations analyzed using Partial Least Squares Structural Equation Modeling (PLS-SEM).
+The findings reveal the positive effects of PSR, Consumer Engagement with Branded Content (CEBC), and Attitudes toward Sponsored Content (ATT) on the Purchase Intentions (PI) of Generation Z when exposed to short-form video social media marketing.
 Additionally, PSR demonstrates a significant positive impact on Consumer Engagement with Branded Content and Attitudes toward Sponsored Content.
+The research findings offer managerial implications regarding the factors that should be considered when selecting appropriate influencers, as well as highlighting the importance of examining the roles of engagement and attitudes toward branded content as key elements in guiding and evaluating influencer marketing campaigns.

 Từ khóa